 Ques.
 What are the medical requirements for NDA?

 Ans.
-The following spinal conditions render the candidate ineligible- Granulomatous disease of spine, Arthritis / spondylosis & Miscellaneous disorders including SLE, polymyositis, vasculitis, Spondylolisthesis/spondylolysis, Compression fracture of vertebrae, Scoliosis more than 15 degree as measured by Cobb’s method.
+The following spinal conditions render the candidate ineligible- Granulomatous disease of the spine, Arthritis/spondylosis & Miscellaneous disorders including SLE, polymyositis, vasculitis, Spondylolisthesis/spondylolysis, Compression fracture of vertebrae, Scoliosis more than 15 degrees as measured by Cobb’s method.

 Visual Standards and other health criteria